ericwaetke/mollie-payments-medusa/README.md

 Make sure to replace `new method` with the actual Mollie payment method ID.

+Export your new service from `src/providers/mollie/services/index.ts`.
 Then add your new service to the list of services in `src/providers/mollie/index.ts`.

 ## Development